cjweiner/cjweiner.github.io/_posts/2014-3-19-hello-world.md

 tech I can usual be found playing video games or board games.

-If you'd like to reach out, feel free to send me an email or hit me up on twitter.I hope you will join me for the ride on this blog
+If you'd like to reach out, feel free to send me an email or hit me up on twitter.I hope you will join me for the ride on this blog.

+* Test
+* Test 2
+* Test 3